We Love Niwot

 Significant Tax Increases

-The proposal includes a new 12-mill property tax levy plus increased sales taxes.
-For commercial property owners, this means thousands of dollars more per year — costs that get passed to renters and customers.
-The committee frames this as "approximately no net change," but their own projections show new taxes layered on top of existing ones.
+The proposal includes a new 4-mill property tax levy plus increased sales taxes.
+For commercial property owners, this means thousands of dollars more per year - costs that get passed to renters and customers.
+The committee is arguing the cost increase will be marginal for most property owners, but their current projection of 4 mills is significantly less than the 15 mills the Burgundy Park Public Improvement District needed to fix their roads.

 🏘️